Xe/site/blog/new-gpg-key-2021-01-15.markdown

 # New PGP Key Fingerprint

+EDIT(Xe): M02 11 2020 I fucked it up, this key is broken.
+Don't bother trying to use it, it won't work.
+Use [age](https://github.com/FiloSottile/age) to send messages with the key `ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPg9gYKVglnO2HQodSJt4z4mNrUSUiyJQ7b+J798bwD9` instead.

 This morning I got an encrypted email, and in the process of trying to decrypt it I discovered that I had _lost_ my PGP key.
 I have no idea how I lost it.
 As such, I have created a new PGP key and replaced the one on my website with it.